Sunlolly/sunlolly.github.io/index.md

 layout: single
 author_profile: true
 ---
-#### Cookie Notice:
-My site does not use cookies of any kind.
-Sorry to leave you starving.
+**Cookie Notice:** My site does not use tracking cookies of any kind.
 {: .notice--info}

 ## Hey there!